icybaker/js-HotBoxes/README.txt

 Where the "some-property-name" is the optional argument that you want to set (it should be just the variable name, no quotes), and "some-value" is obviously what you want to pass to that argument.
-The reason for this procedure is to allow for setting any number of optional variables, in any order.
+The reason for this procedure is to allow for setting any number of optional variables, in any order (this is known as named argument setting, as opposed to positional arguments).
 Arguments that are not set are given a default value such that the objects are functional regardless of any omitted optional arguments.